derdanu/azure-minio-vm/README.md

 ### Option 1: On the VM (Linux)

-Run these commands directly on the VM via SSH:
+Run these commands directly on the VM via SSH (First allow SSH in the NSG):

 ```bash
 # Download and setup MinIO client